 Assuming your company does regular performance reviews, this is a perfect time to get one-on-one feedback from your employees.
 After you give your employee their review, allow them time to review your performance.
 This can take a lot of courage, but it’s a great opportunity for you to see areas where you can grow as a leader.

-Try to make the setting casual over making it feel like a formal review, and you’ll be more likely to receive the kind of feedback you’re hoping for.
+Try to make the setting casual instead of making it feel like a formal review, and you’ll be more likely to receive the kind of feedback you’re hoping for.
 Ask your employees questions and listen intently to the answers they give you.

 How to Receive Helpful Feedback